strimzi/proposals/090-support-dns-config.md

 Certain configuration of Kubernetes/Openshift clusters require Strimzi resources that are deployed within different namespaces/projects to forward DNS queries for external resources to different nameservers than the one that is configured centralized in CoreDNS or on the node hosting the resource.
 For example a dev and stage environment/namespace/project hosted in the same Kubernetes/Openshift cluster might need to target seperate target clusters for similar subdomains but are not able to override the nameserver used as this is controlled centrally for both namespaces/projects.
-By supporting the customization of nameserver configuration for Strimzi resources on the level of the resource this will allow to target specific nameservers.
-Thereby, it allows scenarios where resources in different namespace/projects, allthough sharing the source cluster network, to target matching target environments which are on segregated networks.
+By supporting the customization of nameserver configuration for Strimzi resources on the level of the resource this will allow the targeting of specific nameservers.
+This supports scenarios where resources in different namespaces/projects—while sharing the source cluster network—can still target matching target environments on separate, segregated networks.

 ## Proposal